LawrenceWarren/KoMo2/README.md

 There is a table of 16 rows and 2 columns on the left hand side of the _KoMo2_ GUI.
 This table displays all of the ARM emulator's CPU registers, and the values within them.

-The first 15 registers - labelled `R0` through `R14` - are the values within the general purpose registers of the CPU.
+The first 15 labels in the table - labelled `R0` through `R14` - are the values within the general purpose registers of the CPU.

 The final register - labelled `PC` - is the Program Counter, which contains the memory address of the next instruction to execute.
-For each cycle of the ARM CPU, this will change (it will usually increase linearly, but may jump up or down values if meeting a branch instruction)
+For each cycle of the ARM CPU, this will change (it will usually increase linearly, but may jump up or down values if meeting one of the branch instructions)

 If the address within the PC is currently visible in the memory window, it will be highlighted in the memory window.